 Social Security

 If you have been making contributions to INPS or other Italian social security authority while working in Italy you should consider logging on to MyINPS and downloading a hard copy of your contributions history., before cancelling your registration as resident.
 The logon to MyINPS requires a SPID (digital identity) and if you are not an Italian citizen the SPID may well expire once you no longer resident.
-At that stage the only way to consult your position, Pending any extension of digital identities to non residents, will be via an authorized tax assistance centre (CAF, ACLI or Patronato) who will also be able to assist with issues such as additional voluntary contributions and totalization of foreign contribution periods.
+At that stage the only way to consult your position, pending any extension of digital identities to non residents, will be via an authorized tax assistance centre (CAF, ACLI or Patronato) who will also be able to assist with issues such as additional voluntary contributions and totalization of foreign contribution periods.

 When you reach pensionable age and acquire the right to receive the pension, your social security should get in touch to advise you of the fact.
-But that requires keeping details of your current address updated and anyway is not a perfect system, so it is a good idea to identify as you leave what the expected date (under current law, no guarantee that it will remain constant) of entitlement to a pension is, so that you can contact your Italian pension provider nearer the time.
+But that requires keeping details of your current address updated and anyway is not a perfect system, so it is a good idea to identify as you leave what the expected date (under current law, no guarantee that it will remain constant) of entitlement to a pension is, so that you can contact your Italian pension provider nearer the time..

 Tax Residence Issues

-The timing of the cancellation and effective date of transfer is important due to the 183/184 days test in the Italian statutory test of tax residence and all – in all out concept of tax residence for any Italian tax year.
 Cancelling your registration after the 183/184 days has passed means that you are, under the test, Italian tax resident for the whole of the current tax year, with a consequent obligation, subject to the intervention of an applicable double tax treaty, to report worldwide income received up to 31 December of the exit year and assets owned in that year.

 Let us know if you need any assistance.